-- Provides Needs Assessment and Service Coordination (NASC) across the Wairarapa DHB region for people with long-term disability related needs, and their carers, with an aim to arrange support options that help a person to be as independent as possible.
+- Provides Needs Assessment and arranges support services for people with long-term disabilities to support them to be as independent as possible.

 What is a disability?

-In relation to FOCUS services a disability is an impairment which can make routine tasks more difficult.
+In relation to FOCUS services, a disability is an impairment which can make routine tasks more difficult or impossible.

 How do I get help from FOCUS?

-If you have questions or would like help to make a referral please contact us.
+If you would like help regarding making a referral, please contact us.